Nadeemdnvw/relynt-docs/files/en/getting_started_guide/hardware_requirements/hardware_requirements.md

 SSL Certificate

-Always better to secure your web server with an SSL Certificate
+It is recommended and necessary to secure your web server with an SSL Certificate:

 Our partner: GlobeSSL